exasol/websocket-api/docs/WebsocketAPIV1.md

 ## Attributes: Session and database properties

-Attributes can be queried with the GetAttributes command and some of them can be modified with the SetAttributes command.
+Attributes can be queried with the [getAttributes](commands/getAttributesV1.md) command and some of them can be modified with the [setAttributes](commands/setAttributesV1.md) command.
 Modified attributes are included in command replies.

 | Name | JSON value | Read-only | Committable | Description |